 Croquettes

 Japanese croquettes, known as “korokke,” are popular and delicious deep-fried food items with a rich culinary history.
 Made from mashed potatoes, ground meat (commonly beef or pork), vegetables, and seasoning, they are coated with breadcrumbs before frying.
 Korokke can be found in various flavors like curry, shrimp, or cheese, catering to diverse tastes.
-Often served as appetizers, side dishes, or in bento boxes, they are enjoyed by people of all ages in Japan.
-Their crispy exterior and flavorful fillings make them a beloved comfort food, combining Western influences with Japanese culinary finesse.
+Often served as appetizers, side dishes, or in bento boxes.

 Sweet Treats